vin3697/ROS2_CANopen_communication/README.md

 CiA 402 : Motor Control

 The EDS file located at ros2_canopen-galactic/canopen_proxy/config/proxy has been edited by me accordingly so it functions properly with ROS2.

+The issue https://github.com/ros-industrial/ros2_canopen/issues/46 has been raised by me from different GitHub account and have successfully worked to resolve it.